nhz2/IDVectors.jl/README.md

 @test neighbors_mass(data, ids, id3) == 4.5

 # If new pairs are added, ids will try to avoid reusing old ids
 # However, eventually there will be a wrap around.
-For `DynIDVector` this requires
+For `Dyn` this requires
 # about 2^63 ids to be used.
 id5 = alloc_id!(ids)
 id6 = alloc_id!(ids)